Spice Rubbed Shawarma Spiced Chicken Father's Day recipes

 By Mekita Rivas

-Workaday baking sheets pulled their weight through it all.
+Whether you’re a novice or seasoned cook, baking sheets are a reliable workhorse in the kitchen.
 Simple as they are, there’s a certain alchemy that happens when food hits their metal surface, arguably making these humble kitchen staples the most important tool in your arsenal.
-To help us on our quest to find a perfectly weighted, Holy Grail sheet, we tapped Tyler O’Laskey of Perenn Bakery in Reno, Nevada, and Rita-Ashley Cunningham of Cupcakes by Ritaa in Atlanta for their recommendations.
+To help us on our quest to find a perfectly weighted, holy-grail sheet, we tapped Tyler O’Laskey of Perenn Bakery in Reno, Nevada, and Rita-Ashley Cunningham of Cupcakes by Ritaa in Atlanta for their recommendations.
 Whether you’re on the hunt for a no-frills workhorse to help you perfect tomorrow’s sheet-pan dinner or a stylish matte-gold option that deserves to be on display, we’ve found the best baking sheets to level up your next recipe.

 Features to Keep in Mind